 Releasing the Tourniquet

-If the civilian First Aider has applied a tourniquet as an interim measure due to multiple injuries or because of limited resources, there may be merit in 'downgrading' the treatment for serious bleeding under Circulation of the ABC protocol or once the situation has been managed, other injuries have been stabilised or after additional resources have been sourced.
+If tourniquet has been applied as an interim measure due to multiple injuries or because of limited resources, there may be merit in 'downgrading' the treatment for serious bleeding under Circulation of the ABC protocol or once the situation has been managed, other injuries have been stabilised or after additional resources have been sourced.

 The tourniquet should remain in place if (10):